 Language B (second language - Spanish or French)

-Science (Biology, Chemistry, or Physics)
+Science (Biology, Chemistry, Physics or Environmental Systems)

 Elective (choice of a second science, a second social studies, a second foreign language, theatre arts,or visual arts)